awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 ## Workflows for configuring a self\-managed or AWS\-managed Oracle source database for AWS DMS<a name="CHAP_Source.Oracle.Workflows"></a>

-To configure a self\-managed source database instance, use the following workflow steps, depending on how you perform CDC\.
+To configure a self\-managed source database instance, use the following workflow steps , depending on how you perform CDC\.

 | For this workflow step | If you perform CDC using LogMiner, do this | If you perform CDC using Binary Reader, do this |